-Regulars will know how much I love Krell’s class-A amplifier designs.
+Regulars will know how much I love Krell’s class A amplifier designs.
 The Krell KSA-150 power amplifier is a great example.

-In this article, I discuss the basics of class-A amplifiers, with particular reference to the gorgeous KSA-150.
-You may have already watched my restoration video, where I completely refurbish one of these beasts, if not, here it is:
+In this article, I discuss the basics of class A amplifiers, with particular reference to the gorgeous KSA-150.
+You may have already watched my restoration video, where I completely refurbish one of these beasts.
+If not, here it is:

 The video has generated a lot of interest and I receive many queries about this restoration.
-Powerful class-A amplifiers like the Krell KSA-150 need regular inspection to ensure they don’t go up in smoke.
-This is largely because of the prodigious heat they generate, a by-product of the class-A amplifier topology.
+Powerful class A amplifiers like the Krell KSA-150 need regular inspection to ensure they don’t go up in smoke.
+This is largely because of the prodigious heat they generate, a by-product of the class A amplifier topology.

-Want to see another, slightly less ambitious class-A design?
+Want to see another, slightly less ambitious class A design?
 Check out the gorgeous-looking and sounding Yamaha CA-2010.

 Also, have a look at this ‘sliding bias’ design from Krell – the KSA-100S: